-Time: Wednesdays; 2:45-4:15 pm Dates: 8/30-12/6/23 and 1/10-4/17/24 Cost: \$750; After 7/4 \$775 MS Engineering and Technology - STEM (Grades 6-8) - Sue Rothberg - Each week, students will be given a new STEM challenge to solve.
+MS Engineering and Technology - STEM (Grades 6-8) - Sue Rothberg - Each week, students will be given a new STEM challenge to solve.
 Using a hands-on approach to math, science, technology, and engineering, students will work with small groups to critically think and solve problems by applying ideas learned in science and math classes.
 Learning to work collaboratively and to think outside-of-the box, will allow students to experience real-world applications of math and science.
-There will be minimal homework.
 All supplies and materials are included in the cost of this 28-week course.
 Students may take multiple years as the curriculum will change.
 Textbook: None.
+Time: Wednesdays; 2:45-4:15 pm Dates: 8/28-12/4/24 and 1/8-4/16/25 Cost: \$775; After 7/4 \$800 (includes cost of curriculum)

-High School Engineering and Technology (Grades 9-12) - Sue Rothberg - Each week, students will be given a new STEM challenge to solve.
+High School Engineering and Technology (Grades 9-12) - Cheryl Red-Each week, students will be given a new STEM challenge to solve.
 Using a hands-on approach to math, science, technology, and engineering, students will work with small groups to critically think and solve problems by applying ideas learned in science and math classes.
-Learning to work collaboratively and to think outside-of-the box, will allow students to experience real-world applications of math and science.
-There will be minimal homework.
-All supplies and materials are included in the cost of this 28-week course course.
+Learning to work collaboratively and to think outside-of-the box will allow students to experience real-world applications of math and science.
+All supplies and materials are included in the cost of this 28-week course.
 Counts as 1 science credit on the high school transcript.
-Students may will change.
-Textbook: None take multiple years as the curriculum will change.
+Students may take multiple years as the curriculum will change.
 Textbook: None.
-Time: Thursdays; 2:45-4:15 pm Dates: 8/31-12/7/23 and 1/11-4/18/24 Cost: \$750; After 6/29 \$775 English HEP Tx offers two tracks of English.
+Time: Wednesday; 2:45-4:15 pm Dates: 8/28-12/4/24 and 1/8-4/16/25 Cost: \$775; After 6/29 \$800 (includes cost of curriculum) English HEP Tx offers two tracks of English.
 The first track follows the traditional American approach with grades 6-8 focusing on literature genres, writing skills, and vocabulary.
-Grades 9-12 study the Fundamental of Literature, World Literature, American Literature, and British Literature along with writing skills and vocabulary.
-Laura Coker-Garcia, Joanne Juren, and Rachel Anthony will teach these courses.
+Grades 9-12 study the Fundamentals of Literature, World Literature, American Literature, and British Literature along with writing skills and vocabulary.
 Students take English 6-12 and may also take American and World History as separate classes.

 The second track follows a classical methodology using the Story of the World program and the Journey Through Time program.
-With an emphasis on the chronological timeline, students move from the Ancient Times to Modern/Postmodern Times over 4-years in the lower grades and 5-years in the upper grades as they integrate the study of Language Arts and Classical History.
+With an emphasis on the chronological timeline, students move from the Ancient Times to Modern/Postmodern Times over 4-years in the lower grades, then study 2 years of US/TX history, and finish with 5-years in the upper grades as they integrate the study of Language Arts and Classical History.
 Students who take JTT 8-12 will earn 18 credits over the 5-year rotation (credits are listed later in this schedule).
-We will phase in a JTT-style class for grades 6-7 over the next two years.
-Grade 6 will begin this year and will continue the 3-5th grade Classical School Language Arts program combined with the Classical School History program into a JTT-style format.
-Grade 6 will be taught by Mandy McDonald.
-Grade 7 will be developed this year and offered in 24-25.
-All Middle School English Classes are now 28-week courses.
+JTT 6 studies US History and JTT 7 will focus on Texas History while preparing the students for the high school 5-year program.
+Grade 6 will be taught by Mandy McDonald and Grade 7 will be taught by Erica Trejo.
+All Middle School English Classes are 28-week courses.